10 Best HTML Projects with Source Code

 A Hotel Website

-Building a hotel website is yet another project that you can undertake to strengthen your knowledge of HTML as well as CSS.
-Creating a hotel website can be a little challenging as you need to create multiple web pages, including a homepage, an about us page, and a contact us page.
+Building a hotel website is yet another project you can undertake to strengthen your knowledge of HTML and CSS .
+It can be challenging as you must create multiple web pages, including a homepage, an about us page, and a contact us page.

-The home page requires the most work as you will need to add a photo gallery that displays the images of the hotel rooms.
-Also, there should be a room availability section that lists all the rooms that are available for booking.
+The home page requires the most work as you must add a photo gallery that displays the images of the hotel rooms.
+Also, there should be a room availability section that lists all available rooms for booking.
 You can display the standard room charges to make the website more realistic.

-As you know, a hotel website intends to attract customers and pursue them to book a room, so it’s quite important to focus on the overall appearance of the website.
-You need to make use of appropriate color combinations and place elements in a well-organized manner.
+As you know, a hotel website intends to attract customers and pursue them to book a room, so it’s quite important to focus on the website's overall appearance.
+You need to use appropriate color combinations and place elements in a well-organized manner.

 Source Code